Reviewing the Rokan Block, Chairman Joko Widodo: Our human resources are capable, production has increased - ExBulletin

 “Right from the start, why did we take over this Rokan and not expand it, we want to make sure that our human resources are capable,” the president said.

 He added that since his transfer to management, production from the Rokan block has steadily increased.
 “And that’s what I asked the CEO of Pertamina, is production increasing or decreasing? thousand barrels per day.
-But what we want is a constant, multiplied increase,” the president said.
+But what we want is an increase that multiplies,” the president said.

 The president also inspected the existing crude oil pipeline network there.
 For Dumai, the pipeline network is 337 km long.
 In addition, the Crude Oil Terminal Operation Center Hydrocarbon Transportation (HCT) operating unit in Dumai has 4 dispatch pumping units, 8 electric booster pump units, a control room (control room ) and a laboratory and a pumping station.